-Let’s say you get arrested for pooping in public(totally a thing, by the way).
-You’re bored out of your mind, so you decide you’re gonna build bulging biceps, get six-pack abs, and do some cardio.
-But wait—there’s not a machine in sight, and the dude on the bench press looks like he could snap you in half and eat you for lunch.
+Let's say you get arrested for pooping in public.
+You're bored out of your mind, so you decide you're gonna build bulging biceps, get six-pack abs, and do some cardio.
+But wait—there's not a machine in sight, and the dude on the bench press looks like he could snap you in half and eat you for lunch.

 Bottom line: if a prisoner can get ripped with nothing besides his own bodyweight, so can you.